2.3 Essential ggplot commands

 mapping = aes(...) arguments of

-In psychology and statistics, we often describe data in terms of independent and dependent variables.
-In its simplest form, we ask whether there is a systematic relationship between one or several independent variable(s) and some dependent variable.18 The same distinction can be applied to (many types of) graphs: The dependent variable is typically shown on the y-axis (here:
+In its simplest form, we ask whether there is a systematic relationship between one or several independent variable(s) and some dependent variable.19 The same distinction can be applied to (many types of) graphs:

 hwy) and the main